JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 1.2.md

 - Watch for the presence of unauthorized scheduled tasks on system.
 - Attacker can use job scheduling mechanisms to maintain a persistent presence on system to evade detection.

+#

+# Application-Related

+Applications may show signs of malicious activity.
+- Watch for unauthorized application accounts and privileges.

+#

+## Anomalous Activity

+### Unexpect Outputs

+Can be SQLi or memory overflow.
+  - If application normally retrieves one record from database at a time, that establishes baseline of activity.
+  - If that application suddenly retrieves entire database table > IoC

+### Unexpect Outbound communications
+  - If application is meant for internal use only, suddenly communicating to system located around the world.

+#

+## Service Interruption

+Service disruptions may be the result of compromise
+- Can be result from DoS
+- Misstep from intrusion, accidentally took down a service, drawing unwantewd attention.

+#

+## Application Logs

+Augment Security Information from networks, endpoints and other sources.

+#

+# Other

+## Obfuscated Links

+Link that won't appear on the content filters block list, but redirect to malicious site.
+- Content filters often block emails and webpages containing links to known malicious sites.
+- Attacker try to bypass content filters by using obfuscated links

+URL Redirection
+- Replacing URLs with shorter links
+- Modern content filter detect URL redirection.

+#

+## Social Engineering

+- Authority
+- Intimidation
+- Consensus: herd mentality
+- Scarcity
+- Urgency
+- Familiarity